-Three Sisters Falls is an out and back 4.1 mile trail in the Cleveland National Forest close to Julian.
+Three Sisters Falls is an out and back 4.1 mile trail in the Cleveland National Forest close to Julian, California.
 We came in from Temecula, taking highway 79.
 Once you are about a mile away from Julian you will turn on a country road that will take you through some amazing ranches.
-A couple more turns, and you end up on a dirt road.
-At this … Continue reading Three Sisters Falls – San Diego County
+A couple more…

 The days are starting to heat up and we have that itch to get into the backcountry of the Western Sierra Nevada’s.
 Even though the snow has not melted at the lakes we want to get hiking to, it has melted enough to get to the lower levels.
 So far we have gotten to explore Convict Lake, the June Lake Loop, Tioga Lake, Twin Lakes, and Walker River.
 All the Lakes are full and the streams that were once slow moving are now raging rivers, the rivers are overflowing their banks and are flooding the valleys.
 Roads are getting washed out and trickling waterfalls have now taken over mountain sides.
 It is a sight like no other.
 The record snow fall is now the record snow melt.